 During Cooldown Mode, setpoint shall be Min_ClgSAT.

-During Warmup Mode and Setback Mode, setpoint shall be 35°C (95°F).
+During Warmup Mode and Setback Mode, setpoint shall be [UNITS [35°C] [95°F]].

 Raising the SAT setpoint in warmup will effectively lock out the economizer and cooling coil, which is desirable for warmup even if there is no heating coil at the AHU to meet the higher SAT.